StartseiteArtikel

 Editor: Yuan Silai

-Wang Teng, the founder of Today Is a Good Day to Rest, feels very lucky to have caught up with the best time for AI hardware startups at the age of 39.
+Wang Teng, the founder of Today Is a Good Day to Rest, feels very lucky that he caught up with the best time for AI hardware entrepreneurship at the age of 39.

 For many years in the past, Wang Teng's schedule was divided into hourly segments, and every day seemed to be in a state of combat readiness.
 When this stage of his career came to an end, most people chose to take a rest.
 But Wang Teng didn't stop.

 When he first left his job, Wang Teng wasn't sure where he was going next after more than a decade in the consumer electronics industry.
 He met with investors and old friends intensively and gradually found that he was at a fleeting turning point.
-"This is a once-in-a-decade window of opportunity for AI hardware startups," Wang Teng told Hard Krypton.
+"This is a once - in - a - decade window of opportunity for AI hardware entrepreneurship," Wang Teng told Hard Krypton.

-After more than half a month of high-intensity communication, Wang Teng immediately started preparing for a hardware startup.
-He had studied AI glasses and new energy vehicles, but finally entered the "sleep" track where he seemingly had no experience accumulation.
+After more than half a month of high - intensity communication, Wang Teng immediately started preparing for hardware entrepreneurship.
+He studied AI glasses and new energy vehicles but finally entered the "sleep" track where he seemingly had no experience accumulation.

-Although he has a certain aura, Wang Teng can't escape the hardships of starting a business.
-He has to convince his friends with stable and high incomes to join a startup company willingly.
+Although he has a halo around him, Wang Teng can't escape the hardships of entrepreneurship.
+He has to persuade his friends with stable and high incomes to join a startup company willingly.
 He has also encountered the coldness of the supply chain and the rather impolite doubts of investors.

-Except for a few initial moments, Wang Teng has reconciled with this gap.
+Except for a few initial moments, Wang Teng has come to terms with this gap.

-Different from many young founders, he behaves quite maturely.
-Wang Teng only took a few months to assemble the core team, conceive the short, medium, and long-term product matrix and rhythm plan.
-He told Hard Krypton that he defines Today Is a Good Day to Rest as an "energy asset management ecosystem" company with sleep as the entry point - a rather grand concept.
+Different from many young founders, he is quite sophisticated.
+Wang Teng assembled the core team in just a few months, conceived the short -, medium - and long - term product matrix and rhythm plan.
+He told Hard Krypton that he defined Today Is a Good Day to Rest as an "energy asset management ecosystem" company focusing on sleep - a rather grand concept.

-The market is also in a season of abundant resources as Wang Teng judged.
-Hard Krypton exclusively learned that after receiving additional investments from Hillhouse and Zhipu, Today Is a Good Day to Rest quickly locked in a new round of financing, with old shareholders continuing to increase their stakes, and the cumulative financing scale exceeded 100 million yuan.
+The market is just as Wang Teng judged, in a season of abundant resources.
+Hard Krypton exclusively learned that after the first - round financing of Today Is a Good Day to Rest was boosted by Hillhouse Capital and Zhipu AI, it quickly locked in a new round of financing, with old shareholders continuing to increase their investment, and the cumulative financing scale exceeded 100 million yuan.

-In Wang Teng's view, in the past, the wearable devices of large companies could tell users about their sleep quality last night, but couldn't provide solutions; traditional home furnishing brands make mattresses and pillows, each sticking to their own niche and unable to cross the category boundary.
-He hopes to provide users with a closed-loop service from monitoring to intervention after integrating software and hardware.
+In Wang Teng's view, in the past, the wearable devices of large manufacturers could tell users how their sleep quality was last night, but they couldn't provide solutions; traditional home furnishing brands make mattresses and pillows, each sticking to its own niche and unable to cross the category boundaries.
+He hopes to provide users with a closed - loop service from monitoring to intervention after integrating software and hardware.

 In the interview, we can clearly feel Wang Teng's sense of urgency.
 He has been in the mobile phone industry for more than a decade and knows better than anyone how cruel the survival battle of hardware products is.
 Once the production line starts, there is no turning back.
-Only after passing through the "production capacity hell" can a hardware company truly cross the dangerous shoal.
+Only after passing through the "capacity hell" can a hardware company truly cross the dangerous shoals.

 It can be said that for a startup company based on hardware, the success or failure of the first product may determine its future fate.

 Wang Teng is not an arrogant and blindly optimistic person.
-In the two-hour communication, we can feel his sincerity.
-The most common thing Wang Teng says is, "We are still in the early stage, and I can't answer many things at present."
+In the two - hour communication, we can feel his sincerity.
+The most common thing Wang Teng says is, "We are still in the early stage, and there are many things I can't answer at present."
 Obviously, he knows his advantages but won't deny his ability boundaries.

-The following is the edited content of the conversation between Hard Krypton and Wang Teng:
+The following is the content of the conversation between Hard Krypton and Wang Teng, edited:

 Hard Krypton: After you left Xiaomi, did you really take a break for some time?
 What did you do during this period?